jfbriggs/nhl-award-vue-fastapi/README.md

-# Norris Trophy Prediction Application
+# NHL Award Prediction Tracker
 ### Using Vue.js and FastAPI